softcover/softcover_book/chapters/softcover_markdown.md

 as in \( \phi^2 - \phi - 1 = 0 \), which is set
 ```

-\noindent The pithier \TeX-style dollar-sign notation is not supported by Markdown input in order to avoid confusion with (very common) ordinary dollar signs, but it is supported by \PolyTeX.
-Power users who want to be able to write
+\noindent Some authors may be aware of the pithier \TeX-style dollar-sign notation, which sets inline math using notation like `$x$`.
+This is not supported by Markdown input in order to avoid confusion with ordinary dollar signs, but it is supported by \PolyTeX, so power users who want to be able to write

 ```latex
 $x$